ShuqingR/MIPM_arth/README.md

 # MIPM_arth
 A record of the UROP project in 2024 Summer

-Guide notes with essential codes & files of raw code.
+.html = Guide notes with essential codes files = raw code and their output